Highly rated local moving companies for Philadelphia to Buffalo moves

 - Buffalo is considered to be safer than Philadelphia with a safety index of 53.55 vs Philadelphia’s 33.91.

-- Air quality in Buffalo is moderate, and in Philadelphia it's good.
+- Air quality in Buffalo is Moderate, and in Philadelphia it’s Good.

 - State licensing: New York requires moving companies to have a license and obtain a New York Department of Transportation (NYDOT) number.
 A NYDOT license ensures your mover is in compliance with the state’s safety, insurance, and operational regulations.
 Ensure the company you choose is licensed to handle your move.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.Choose Released Value Protection for no-cost, minimal coverage from movers.
-They're responsible for a maximum of 60 cents per pound per article.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+Choose Released Value Protection for no-cost, minimal coverage from movers.
+They’re responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.

 - Moving checklist: Let our moving checklist guide you through the process and help ensure nothing slips through the cracks.